evolvedbinary/docker-existdb/README.md

 or if you omitted the `-d` flag earlier press `CTRL-C` inside the terminal showing the exist logs.

 ### Interacting with the running container
-Containers build from this image run a periodical healtheck to make sure that exist is operating normally.
+Containers build from this image run a periodical healtheck to make sure that eXist is operating normally.
 If `docker ps` reports `unhealthy` you can see a more detailed report  (where `exist` is the name of the container)
 ```bash
 docker inspect --format='{{json .State.Health}}' exist
 ```